 Other notable benefits for implementing containers on embedded developers include the following.

-When implemented correctly and compared with the previous generation of virtualization, containers are much better suited to run on resource constrained devices.
+When implemented correctly and compared with the previous generation of virtualization, containers when implemented correctly are much better suited to run on resource constrained devices.

 Developing with containers offers many benefits to developers.
-One of the biggest is the ability to define a set of tools, services that can be kept in source control or in the case of containers in a Registry that can be easily reproduced and iterated on when needed.
-In addition to this because of containers’ ability to maintain two versions of a library in one container, you avoid the complex task of rebuilding a distro every time there is an update.
+One of the biggest is the ability to define a set of tools, services that can be kept in source control or in the case of containers in a container Registry that is easily reproduced or iterated on and updated when needed.
+In addition to this, because of containers’ ability to maintain two versions of a library in one container, you also avoid the complex task of rebuilding a monolithic Linux distro every time there is an update.

 Because containers allow you to wrap up all of your libraries, utilities and any other necessary dependencies together into one, it’s simple to compile once and distribute the same or a minor variation of the same toolchain to different boards.

-Easily implement automated pipelines that consistently run tests, rollback and roll forward and build images and quickly deploy new changes and updates to your IoT fleets.
+Easily implement automated pipelines that consistently run tests, rollback and roll forward and build images and quickly deploy new changes, updates or patches to your embedded Linux IoT fleets.
 This not only makes for less errors during deployments, but also speeds up your development and enables your team to focus on building out new features rather than fixing infrastructure.

-With automation in place, teams can more easily update and deploy CVEs and other critical updates to IoT fleets.
-This eliminates most of the problems around stale and out of date software and firmware out in the wild and instead you can keep your fleets secure and able to more easily meet compliance regulations for IoT.
+With automation in place, teams can more easily update and deploy CVEs and other critical patches to IoT fleets.
+This eliminates most of the problems around stale and out of date software and firmware out in the wild.
+Instead, you can keep your fleets secure and also more easily meet compliance regulations for IoT.

 When you adopt containers, it’s easy to implement and take a microservices approach to IoT development.
 For example, you could build firmware once, containerize it and then customize a library for whatever board you are developing on.

-For example to speed up development, the following can be containerized, componentized and possibly reused in other builds:
+For example, to speed up development, the following can be containerized, componentized and possibly reused in other builds across product lines: